|

 natural monument, an enormous volcano capped with ice and often shrouded

 in dark clouds.
 Its name is derived from Urartu.
-It is 5.137 Metres high
+It is 5.137 Meters high

 and is believed to be the mountain upon which Noah's Ark came to rest.